| forums | updates | feedback | sitemap |

 Mark Twain vs. Liberty Belle

 The Mark Twain impressed me more.
 The ride experience is pretty much the same in terms of going around the river and seeing the sites.
-WDW feels more like your in the backwoods to me.
+WDW feels more like your in the backwoods to me due to the larger area, but Disneylands journey with New Orleans Square works better.

 Fantasmic